 Vibe: Like you have your own private poolside cabana at a dope resort somewhere like Cabo but instead you actually just live there because it also has a bed.

-Amenities: Great indoor/outdoor action here with a garage-like front door opening to the pool area.
-Heated splash pool and hot tub.
-Outdoor TV, fire pit and grill.
+Amenities: Great indoor/outdoor action here, with a garage-like front door opening to the pool area.
+Heated splash pool and hot tub, as well as an outdoor TV, fire pit and grill.

-Other things to know: It is a primarily outdoor location, with basically just the bedroom inside, but it’s great if you’re looking for an open-air environment to WFH during the day.
+Other things to know: It is a primarily outdoor Airbnb, with basically just the bedroom inside, but it’s great if you’re looking for an open-air environment to WFH during the day.

 Actual thing a reviewer said about this house: “This was a beautiful romantic spot for a private getaway.
 We loved that you could adjust the temperature of the pool for daytime or up to a spa temperature at night.
 It was amazing floating and looking up at the stars!
 The location is clean, private, and quiet.
 It felt like our own little world.”

 Vibe: Industrial Airbnb loft meets modern San Diego townhouse.
 Your artist friend who also has a trust fund and invests in startups would live here.

 Amenities: Peloton.
 Very high 16-foot ceilings.
 Shuffleboard (the table kind you find in bars).
 Roof deck access.